dvnll/ecpli/README.md

 This is an ecpli branch for gammapy-0.18.2.
+Note that affine invariant Markov chain and Bootstrap methods are currently only implemented in the ecpli branch for gammapy-0.16.

 Installation